Equine Guided Leadership Education Research

 Lexington, KY 40546-0097

-If you are interested in how your organization can participate in this project please contact:
+If you are interested in how your organization can participate in future research please contact:

 Lexington, KY 40546